 Structural movement

 Repair category 1

-Notes There are signs of slight minor past settlement evidenced by cracking to the walls and distortions to the internal fabric.
-On the basis of a limited single inspection this appears to be of a longstanding nature with no evidence of recent significant movement apparent.
+Notes The property is affected by past movement evidenced by a gap between the top of the walls and the plasterboard ceiling in the landing cupboard.
+The shower room and bedrooms within the upper floor of the house have coving installed at the wall/ceiling junction.
+On the basis of a single inspection, this appears to be of a longstanding nature with no evidence of recent significant movement.